 A full estate plan is the smartest way to make sure your assets are distributed the way you want them to be.
 Without a Will, your property will be divided based on the rules in your state, which are the same for everyone.
 If you want to leave money to a charity, appoint a guardian for your children, or protect your business after you’re gone, an estate plan is the only way to make sure your wishes are known.

 What’s the difference between a Living Will and a Power of Attorney?

 Both these estate planning documents can help you make tough healthcare decisions now that might affect you and your family in the future.
-With a Power of Attorney, you appoint an agent who you trust to make these decisions for you, while with a Living Will, you can expressly lay out the sorts of treatment you want and don’t want to receive.
-For example, some people may not want to be kept in a vegetative state and can note that explicitly in their Living Will.
+With a Power of Attorney, you appoint an agent who you trust to make these decisions for you, while with a Living Will, you can expressly lay out the sorts of treatment you do and do not want to receive.
+For example, people who may not want to be kept in a vegetative state can note that explicitly in their Living Will.

 Visit our Estate Planning Guide for more information on the details of creating a comprehensive estate plan.

 Need some support?I'm here to help Justina M.